connervieira/Predator/README.md

 ### Customizable

 Predator is extremely customizable, making it easy to fit into any use case.
+Whether you want an intelligence security camera, or a powerful dashcam device, Predator can be adjusted to fit your needs.

 ### Mobile

-Predator is designed to support low-energy-usage hardware so that it can be easily installed in a vehicle.
+Predator is designed to support low-energy-usage hardware such that it can be easily installed in a vehicle.
+A single USB port is enough to power an entire Predator system.

 ### Location Aware